-- tube wall around the focuser stable enough?

-- focuser and extension tube mounted stably? - Camera adaption stable (check bayonet rings!)?
+- tube wall around the focuser stable enough? - focuser and focusertube mounted stably? - laser dot under load stable when focusing in /out? - Camera adaption stable (check bayonet rings!)?

 A good test is to load the focuser + screwed laser with the simulated weight of the camera at the nominal distance, and to slew the telescope in all directions, from zenith to horizon and on both sides of the mount.
 The focuser as a moving part must be allowed a minimal amount of play, but the above rule of thumb should be followed.
 If the allowed value is significantly exceeded, troubleshooting and elimination is essential.